armadonski/tech-test-subliminator/Readme.md

 4. Allow users to cancel an order (order.status = cancelled) An order can be cancelled only if has status="pending"

-How to start the application:
+# How to run the application:

-Clone the repository.
+*Clone the repository.

 * Install all dependencies.
 Docker - Make
 * run the command ``make start-development`` to start the application